colinrford/polynomial_nttp/README.md

 expressions.
 One could use `std::index_sequence` instead, of course.

 ### implementation
-wip, for now check out `src/polynomial_nttp.cpp`
+this readme section is wip, for now check out `src/polynomial_nttp.cpp`
 ### testing
-wip, for now check out `tests/thousand_divisions.cpp` take note that this may require some compiler flags to increase the number of iterations, and `clang` may not want to do 1000 at a time (in my sad experience). currently `thousand_divisions.cpp` is a little messy, the
+this readme section is wip, for now check out `tests/thousand_divisions.cpp` take note that this may require some compiler flags to increase the number of iterations, and `clang` may not want to do 1000 at a time (in my sad experience). currently `thousand_divisions.cpp` is a little messy, the